yasenstar/ArchiMate_SABSA/09_Modeling_Physical_Security_Architecture/README.md

 Snapshot ArchiMate Model: [Figure 69: Realization of Security Services](./Figure69/ArchiMate_SABSA_Figure69.archimate)

+Similar patterns can be deployed for other security services provided by the infrastructure:
+- Security Incident Event Management (SIEM)
+- Privileged Access Management Virus Scan
+- Data Leak Prvention, and so on

+The _closed loops_, including the invocation fo the conceptual Authentication service, its technical implementations and the `services` being protected, means that the model can not only verify that assurance strength `requirements` required by each `Application Service` are met, but also trace any Compliance `requirements` by identifying the closed loops described in [Section 7.2.2](../07_Modeling_Conceptual_Security_Architecture/README.md#722-policy-architecture).

+Turning to `Technology Services` in general, while the ability to enforce access control is as important as the earlier analysis of `Application Services`, it is often mitigated by being co-located on the same `Node`, local network (`Communication Network`), or network domain.
+Priority should focus, therefore, on service invocations (调用) that originate outside trust domain boundaries.

 ### 9.3.1 Technology Functions and Services

 | Element | Schema File | Schema Visualization |